-What is a Postal Service Mail Sorter, Processor, and Processing Machine Operator?
+What You Need to Know About Postal Service Mail Sorter, Processor, and Processing Machine Operator

 Career Description Prepare incoming and outgoing mail for distribution.
 Examine, sort, and route mail.
 Load, operate, and occasionally adjust and repair mail processing, sorting, and canceling machinery.
 Keep records of shipments, pouches, and sacks; and other duties related to mail handling within the postal service.

-Life As a Postal Service Mail Processing Machine Operator
+Daily Life Of a Postal Service Mail Processing Machine Operator

 - Accept and check containers of mail from large volume mailers, couriers, and contractors.